 Underrail seems like a trip back to when isometric turn-based RPGs were king and games like Fallout topped the sales charts and there’s finally a demo available, but what’s this one all about?

-Stygian Software have been working on Underrail for a while, as the dev log shows, and the alpha 0.4.1 demo release allows everyone to get a taste of the game in its current state.
-Among other things, it features a deep character creation system that lets you play the game how you want to (more or less), including utilizing stealth over direct confrontation, pickpocketing and lock picking your way into areas you were not meant to visit in the first place.
-Crafting also plays a big part, letting you construct all kinds of crazy gadgets, but also more common things like armor, weaponry and medical equipment; if you have the blueprints and required ingredients, that is.
+Stygian Software has been working on Underrail for a while, as the dev log shows, and the alpha 0.4.1 demo release allows everyone to get a taste of the game in its current state.
+Among other things, it features a deep character creation system that lets you play the game how you want to (more or less), including utilizing stealth over direct confrontation, pickpocketing and lock-picking your way into areas you were not meant to visit in the first place.
+Crafting also plays a big part, letting you construct all kinds of crazy gadgets, but also more common things like armour, weaponry and medical equipment; if you have the blueprints and required ingredients, that is.

 The game is set in a distant future, when the life on the Earth’s surface has long since been made impossible and the remnants of humanity now dwell in the Underrail, a vast system of metro station-states that, it seems, are the last bastions of a fading race.